Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session9.md

 ## Personal Notes and research following this session
 *Which class sessions and personal research refers to technology in this proposal.
 Link to examples.*

-The map of the internet

 <img width="583" height="586" alt="{62A00AC8-4779-4355-A890-2EFFDD345C47}" src="https://github.com/user-attachments/assets/1c4f968a-223f-49a6-8d3c-f503f15cc4bc" />

+Figure 1, The map of the internet

 Victorian internet, it works through morse code between network stations